Pasty-Connection/blog/swagger-docs.md

     Link to ms_admin documentation:  [ms_media - Swagger Docs](http://159.65.27.95/ms_media/api-docs/)

-- ms_notify - This is for admin features such as banning accounts and global notifications etc. (currently broken - dev only) Link to ms_admin documentation: N/A
+- ms_notify - This is for admin features such as banning accounts and global notifications etc. (currently broken - dev only) Link to ms_notify documentation: N/A

 - ms_places - This is for places lookup functionality?
     [Link to ms_places documentation](http://159.65.27.95/ms_places/api-docs/)